benfc1993/p5-typescript/README.md

 import p5 from 'p5'
 ```

+You will also need to add a `*.d.ts` file containing the declarations for p5.
+This can be done by running either:

+`npm exec p5-typescript`

+or

+`yarn exec p5-typescript`

-You will also need to add a `*.d.ts` file with the following content to your root directory:
+You can also just create a `*.d.ts` file with the following content to your root directory:

 ```typescript
 import * as p5Global from 'p5/global'